-Methodology:
+Methodology.

 ARCTICE is adapting research associated with Great Lakes ICECON to the Arctic Ocean environment.
+A specialized team of engineers, sea-ice geophysics, sea ice modelers and computer architecture experts, guided by a USCG-led council of experts to accomplish a series of research tasks to (a) refine a ARCTICE vessel classification index, (b) investigate ice models, in particular, High-resolution Ice-Ocean Modeling and Assimilation System (HIOMAS) model developed at ADAC, and Canadian Pressured ICE Model, (c) determine suitable environmental factors, (d) investigate suitable access, (e) create, then optimize a forecast numeric Arctic ice condition index for Arctic waters.
+In conjunction with developing the Arctic Ice Condition Index (ARCTICE), the research team will (f) integrate the index to a visualization tool as an aid to vessel mariner planning and underway activities, then (g) conduct validation, then finally (h) transition the ARCTICE to an operational destination, leveraged by Arctic mariners for route planning and decision making.

-ARCTICE is planned as a 2-year research investigation that creates a mariner decision- support tool oriented to vessel categorization aligned with existing U.S. EEZ within the Bering Chukchi and Beaufort Sea regions.
+ARCTICE creates a mariner decision- support tool oriented to vessel categorization principally focused, but not constrained to existing U.S. EEZ of the Bering Chukchi and Beaufort Sea regions.
 ARCTICE seeks to leverage Arctic vessel automated information systems (AIS) data from existing ADAC research, gain guidance from a USCG led Council of Experts and utilize sources of ocean current, sea ice presence, movement, thickness and ridging environmental model.
 ARCTICE plans to deliver the mariner support tool to operational destinations as determined and coordinated via the planned USCG led, Council of Experts.

 In creating an ice conditions index for Arctic Mariners, (oriented principally to the Bering, Chukchi and Beaufort Seas), researchers seek to develop and transition readily accessible Arctic Ice Condition Index as a decision support tool for Arctic marine operators, useful to ships Captains, first mates and navigation officers.
 Arctic ICECON is distinct from Great Lakes ICECON in the following: